 BEATING TIME © 2001 (re-write 2003)

-Otto Klemperer, successful conductor, failed composer, manic-depressive, theatre revolutionary, survivor of the 3rd Reich, multiple near-death experiences and 87 years of adulation and mockery.
-Then...but what do you expect in an opera, a happy ending?
+Otto Klemperer, successful conductor, failed composer, manic-depressive, theatre revolutionary, survivor of the 3rd Reich, of multiple near-death experiences and 87 years of adulation and mockery.
+Then...Then what?
+What do you expect in an opera, a happy ending?
 ON-LINE SCRIPT

 -on-line music project (estimate 90 mins).